andywenk/mongodb_basics/MongoDB_basics.md

       "server" : "MBP-andwen.local:27017"
     }

-So the last query takes 653 milli seconds instead of 0 milli seconds.
+So the last query takes 653 milliseconds instead of 0 milliseconds.
 Wow ...

 ## Resources